vincentshow/CefBox/README.md

 As you can see, CefBox is the one to solve these problems for you.

-## Goals(Uncomplete)
+## Goals
 - auto register route path by service names and action names.
-- refer to .net core middleware, building a more extendable app with a pipeline-like process when receiving rpc request from js.
+- refer to .net core middleware, building a more extensibility app with a pipeline-like process when receiving rpc request from js.
 - provide borderless winform frame that can host local html5 application.

+## Using(to be edited)
+-